sguo1129/CCDC_Processing/CCDC_Processing/classification/Pseudo-code-classification.md

 18. Random Forest model training uses X & Y arrays as inputs with default 500 regression trees
 19. Save RF model output structure into a file or into database in the future

+Classification – Prediction Part

+1. Loop through total number of time serial models and initialize non-empty results model IDs to be 1
+2. If there is more than one curve exist for each line
+    1. Assemble all classification inputs including all ancillary data
+    2. Initialize map and votes arrays to be zero
+    3. Load in Random Forest model structure
+    4. Loop through number of years
+        1. Find the valid curve fitting in the right year
+        2. Loop through number of all curves
+            1. If curve is a valid one
+                Assemble all inputs Xcalss array which includes outputs from CCD and NLCD & Fmask statistics ancillary data
+            2. Do classification for the whole line by calling Random Forest predication function
+        3. If non-empty result model IDs larger than 1
+            1. Loop through all non-empty result model IDs
+            2. Get the largest and second largest number of votes
+            3. Provide unsupervised ensemble margin as QA rec_cg(IDs_add(i)).classQA = 100*(max_v1-max_v2)/ntrees;
+3. Add in class and classQA to the CCD output rec_cg structure
+4. Output class and classQA for each model curve either to an output file or to the database in the future